 Skip to main content

-Are you finishing up your first year in UVU student housing?
-Or researching housing to move into in the fall?
+Are you finishing up your first year in UVU student housingOr are you researching housing for the fall?
 You’ve come to the right place.
-Moving is a lot of work, and during your college years you’ll probably do it more than once; especially if you move home during the summers.
-So here we’ve made a beginners guide to help you figure it all out.
+Moving can be a lot of work, and during your college years, you’ll probably do it more than once—especially if you move home over the summer.
+To make things easier, we’ve put together a beginner’s guide to help you tackle packing, moving, and unpacking with less stress.

 Admin